Skip to main content

 What is the difference between Process Owner, Process Manager and Process Practitioner?

-I was recently asked to clarify the roles of the Process Owner, Process Manager and Process Practitioner and wanted to share with you information from our Certified Process Design Engineer (CPDE) class.
+I was recently asked to clarify the roles of the Process Owner, Process Manager, and Process Practitioner, and wanted to share with you information from our Certified Process Design Engineer (CPDE) class.
 Roles and Responsibilities : Process Owner – This individual is “Accountable” for the process.
 They are the go-to person and represent this process across the entire organization.
-They will ensure that the process is clearly defined, designed and documented ( check out our free process design templates !).
+They will ensure that the process is clearly defined, designed, and documented ( check out our free process design templates !).
 They also ensure that the process has a set of Policies for governance.
-Example: The process owner for Incident management will ensure that all of the activities to Identify, Record, Categorize, Investigate, … all the way to closing the incident are defined and documented with clearly defined roles, responsibilities, handoffs and deliverables.
-An example of a policy in could be… “All Incidents must be logged”.
+Example: The process owner for Incident management will ensure that all of the activities to Identify, Record, Categorize, Investigate, … all the way to closing the incident are defined and documented with clearly defined roles, responsibilities, handoffs, and deliverables.
+An example of a policy could be… “All Incidents must be logged”.
 Policies are rules that govern the process.
 The Process Owner

 CPDE - Process Design Considerations